elmehdi-kenane/pongiverse/tofix.md

 rooms duplication [DONE]
-fix json in local tournament [DONE] connected and disconnected in friends send message from friends, duplicate user search for a private chat room create or join 2 vs 2 makhdamach`
+fix json in local tournament [DONE] connected and disconnected in friends send message from friends, duplicate user [DONE] search for a private chat room [DONE] create or join 1 vs 1 makhdamac [DONE]